ion-channel/ion-connect/README.md

-   metadata    		set of commands for parsing metadata from text ruleset     		set of commands for managing rulesets analysis    		set of commands for querying for projects analysis scan results project     		set of commands for manipulating projects for your account repository  		set of commands for querying source repository data dependency  		set of commands for querying dependency data mail			      set of commands for querying mail message data
+   metadata    		set of commands for parsing metadata from text ruleset     		set of commands for managing rulesets analysis    		set of commands for querying for projects analysis scan results project     		set of commands for manipulating projects for your team repository  		set of commands for querying source repository data dependency  		set of commands for querying dependency data mail			      set of commands for querying mail message data